billforward/bf-ruby2/README.md

 Here is an example which demonstrates POSTing a JSON request to our API, and handling the result.
 The example adds credit to an Account.

+You could use the interactive REPL that comes with Ruby, `irb`.

 ```ruby
 # Load the gem
 require 'bf_ruby2'